Network-Device-Independent Certification of Causal Nonseparability

-\textit{Causal (non)separability in the SDI-QI scenario.---} The approach we present is a general method for transforming SDI-QI certification of causal nonseparability into NDI certification, applicable to a range of scenarios.
+The approach we present is a general method for transforming SDI-QI certification of causal nonseparability into NDI certification, applicable to a range of scenarios.
 For concreteness and clarity, however, we focus our initial presentation here on the bipartite scenario, before making some comments about its applicability to other scenarios and processes later.

 Two parties, Alice and Bob, control separate quantum labs with input and output Hilbert spaces $\HS^{A_I}$ and $\HS^{A_O}$ for Alice, and $\HS^{B_I}$ and $\HS^{B_O}$ for Bob.
 They may also receive some auxiliary quantum states in Hilbert spaces $\HS^{\rA},\HS^{\rB}$. \footnote{All Hilbert spaces we consider are taken to be finite-dimensional.
 Notations: $\L(\HS^X)$ denotes the space of linear operators on $\HS^X$; superscripts are used to indicate on what spaces operators act; we shall write concisely $\HS^{XY} = \HS^X\otimes\HS^Y$, $\HS^A = \HS^{A_IA_O}$, etc.\\ Note that in~\cite{dourdent21}, the auxiliary spaces in which the quantum inputs live were denoted with tildes (e.g., $\HS^\pA$); here we switch to primes: the tildes will be used for the untrusted physical systems in the self-testing procedure below.
 Also, in~\cite{dourdent21} Alice and Bob's quantum input states were labeled by subscripts $x$ and $y$; here we change these to $z$ and $w$, as $x$ and $y$ will be introduced later as classical inputs for the self-testing procedure.} Let us consider the SDI-QI scenario introduced in~\cite{dourdent21} where Alice and Bob are provided with quantum input states $\rho_z^\rA \in\L(\HS^\rA)$ and $\rho_w^\rB \in\L(\HS^\rB)$, respectively, indexed by the labels $z$ and $w$.
 They each perform some fixed quantum operations described as quantum instruments~\cite{davies70}, i.e., sets of completely positive (CP) maps $\M_a: \L(\HS^{\rA A_I})\to\L(\HS^{A_O})$ and $\M_b: \L(\HS^{\rB B_I})\to\L(\HS^{B_O})$, whose indices $a,b$ refer to some (classical) outcomes for Alice and Bob, and whose sums $\sum_a \M_a$ and $\sum_b \M_b$ are trace-preserving (TP).
 Using the Choi isomorphism~\cite{choi75} (see the Supplemental Material (SM) of~\cite{dourdent21}, Sec.~A), the CP maps $\M_a$, $\M_b$ can be represented as positive semidefinite matrices $M_a^{\rA A}$ and $M_b^{\rB B}$.